keshavchan/quartz/content/_index.md

 Currently, I'm learning SwiftUI because I believe code is the most sophisticated design tool on the planet, and I want to be friends with her.
 Yes, language is a living entity for me.

+> *But this was classic Sam —he had learned to tolerate the sometimes-painful present by living in the future.* —Gabrielle Zevin, Tomorrow, and Tomorrow, and Tomorrow